RMTs are highly-trained health care professionals, offering valuable holistic and complementary therapies.

 You’re a high-achiever, self-motivated, with a strong internal work ethic.
 You want to make a meaningful contribution to the healthcare system but not necessarily in a hospital setting.
 You’d like to have the option to run your own business, set your own hours and engage at a deeper level with your patients.

 You’re a people person.
 You’re tactile.
-You’re fascinated by the human body and find its intricate inner workings interesting.
+You’re fascinated by the human body and its intricate inner workings.

 You’re attracted to a challenge.
 Especially one that brings you into alignment with your dual interests: science and health care.